jeremytammik/tbc/a/2016_closed_room_bound.md

 > I have been working with Revit API for quite some time, and just recently started to understand all the complaints one can find on countless threads: so far I have 15 different methods for calculating the room (or the nearest room) for various types of elements.
 Here are some of them:
 - non-bounding walls: place points on wall curve every X meters using Evaluate() method, check room on each point using GetRoomAtPoint() method.
-- bounding walls: same, but for each points I calculate the normal to the curve (using ComputeDerivatives() method) and check the points on a specified distance from wall curve.
+- bounding walls: same, but for each point I calculate the normal to the curve (using ComputeDerivatives() method) and check the points on a specified distance from wall curve.
 - roofs: usually they cover lots of rooms, so it's just excessive.
 - furniture: LocationPoint and LocationCurve don't always work, so the backup plan is just checking the centerpoint of a BoundingBox.
 - door and windows: fairly easy, since they have a built-in FromRoom and ToRoom property.